 St Mark’s Basilica

 St. Mark’s Basilica was built in the 9th century (then burnt down and restored a couple of times) and it’s one of my favorite and memorable cathedrals that I have seen in Europe and the resting place of Mark the Evangelist.
 The structure combined the building techniques of Roman, Byzantine, and Gothic.
-It’s a beautiful (an opulent) church with golden interior and a sinking floor, I was walking on an uneven ground (it has a great resemblance of the Hagia Sophia Museum in Istanbul!).
+It’s a beautiful (an opulent) church with a golden interior and a sinking floor, I was walking on uneven ground (it has a great resemblance of the Hagia Sophia Museum in Istanbul!).

 It’s a great place to view the Grand Canal.
 It is one of the three main bridges that straddle across the Grand Canal.
 It was originally built as a wooden bridge and later modified as a marble bridge designed by Venetian architect Antonio da Ponte.
 Stores, hawkers, and stalls are everywhere but also beware of pickpockets.

-I spent most of my time wandering around the key sights at the plaza, and there were already a lot of priceless and beautiful heritage and history to take in.
+I spent most of my time wandering around the key sights at the plaza, and there was already a lot of priceless and beautiful heritage and history to take in.
 I downloaded the podcast of Italy travel mp3 audio guides (ItalyGuides.it and It’s free!) which were amazing for me to know what to look at every step of my way.
 Once it was about time to leave the island, I walked my way back to the train station – but leave some time to explore the shops, galleries, traditional art and canals on the way. 🙂